-Recently, I was visiting one of Back2Back’s ministry sites.
-While I was there, I knew I was balancing many agendas, (to encourage the staff, to engage the team I traveled with, to solicit some needed funds for a project, etc…) I honestly almost forgot the real reason I was there was to love kids.
+Last year, I was visiting Back2Back’s ministry site in Haiti.
+While I was there, I knew I was balancing many agendas (to encourage the staff, to engage the team I traveled with, helping with a project).
+I honestly almost forgot the real reason I was there was to love kids.

 That can happen to me – I can be so busy talking about Jesus, I forget to talk to Jesus.
-I can be so busy doing all kinds of good works, I ‘doze off’ and become oblivious to what God is doing around me, and most certainly, in me.
+I can be so busy doing all kinds of good works, I become oblivious to what God is doing around me, and most certainly, in me.

 That afternoon, I hung back and hung out.
 I decided to go all out on a love offensive with her.
 I used affection, words of affirmation, service.
 I brought her water, stroked her arm, and sang to her.
 I gave her small gifts of crafts I did beside her, and after hours of quality time, she broke.
 It was a small lopsided smile at first, then a giggle at my bad French singing, then a hand that slowly slid into mine.
 Before our afternoon was up, we were hanging on each other and laughing and love won.
 I ended up enjoying my afternoon with Kimberly more than I did the whole rest of my time on the island.